-Interactions that Make a Difference: InterCultural and Linguistic Competence Development Training for Title V Personnel (ITMD)
+Interactions that Make a Difference: Intercultural and Linguistic Responsiveness Development Training for Title V Personnel (ITMD)

-ITMD is a daylong cultural and linguistic competence development workshop for Title V Personnel.
+ITMD is a daylong intercultural and linguistic responsiveness development workshop for Title V Personnel.
 MCH Nutrition Leadership Program faculty and funded trainees facilitate workshops in the fall, spring, and summer semesters across the state.
 Participants are administrators and individuals who have direct interactions with clients, participants, and individuals who are receiving services at health departments.
-The workshop involves group discussions and skills training focused on cultural knowledge, awareness, and skills.
+The workshop involves group discussions and skills training focused on cultural knowledge, awareness, skills, and responsiveness.
 See the agenda here.

-Interactions that Make a Difference 2.0: InterCultural and Linguistic Awareness, Knowledge, and Skills Training for Graduate Students (ITMD2.0)
+Interactions that Make a Difference 2.0: Intercultural and Linguistic Awareness, Knowledge, Skills, and Responsiveness Training for Graduate Students (ITMD2.0)

 ITMD2.0 is an on-campus full-day workshop for graduate students in nutrition and other health-related disciplines.
 It was implemented Fall 2006 in collaboration with departments and programs across campus.
 Every year, MCH Nutrition Leadership Program faculty and funded trainees facilitate this daylong workshop for all incoming graduate students in the Department on Nutrition and new faculty and staff in the department as well as graduate students in other health-related majors.

 MCH Nutrition Grantee’s Diversity Recruitment and Retention Learning Collaborative